qdrant/landing_page/qdrant-landing/content/blog/colpali-optimization.md

 ---

 ColPali is a fascinating leap in document retrieval.
-Its precision in handling visually rich PDFs is phenomenal, but scaling it to handle real-world datasets is of course not without computational challenges.
+Its precision in handling visually rich PDFs is phenomenal, but scaling it to handle real-world datasets comes with its share of computational challenges.

 Here's how we solved these challenges to make ColPali 13x faster without sacrificing the precision it’s known for.